 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company has cash balances primarily in large Canadian chartered banks, and no interest-bearing debt.
+The Company has cash balances primarily in large Canadian chartered banks.
 The Company's current policy is to invest cash Canadian bank savings accounts with interest that varies at prime.